LhKipp/nvim-nu/README.md

 ---

-**Warning: This is WIP!
-The highlighting, nor folding are perfect.
+**Warning: This plugin uses a [tree-sitter grammar](https://github.com/LhKipp/tree-sitter-nu) made for nu version ~0.28.
+As nushell evolves quickly, the tree-sitter plugin might be outdated by now, resulting in poor tree-sitter related functionality (highlighting, code-folding, ...).
 PR's are welcome**

 ---